- Common uses

 WHY is this medicine prescribed?

-- to treat melanoma (a type of skin cancer) that was unsuccessfully treated with surgery and that has spread to other parts of the body;
+- to treat melanoma (a type of skin cancer) that cannot be treated with surgery or has spread to other parts of the body, or in combination with other chemotherapy medications to treat and prevent the return of melanoma after surgery to remove it and any affected lymph nodes;

 - to treat certain types of colorectal cancer (cancer that begins in the large intestine) and certain types of solid tumors in children and adults that cannot be treated by surgery or that has spread to other parts of the body that worsened after it was treated with other chemotherapy medications;